perturbo-code/perturbo-workshop-2023/Tutorial2/README.md

 ### 1.3 Wannier
 Go to `wannier/` directory.
-Construct wannier function using the wavefunction generated in the previous step.
+Construct wannier function using the wavefunction generated in the `nscf` step.

 The `wannier90.x` input file is si.win.
 Consistentcy on `num_bands` and `kpoints`.
 ```